Trek Precaliber 12 Kids Bike Review

 Balance Bike Graduates

-This little pony is one of the very smallest pedal bikes on the market, making it a great option for young balance bike masters ready to take on the challenge of a “big kid bike”.
+This little pony is one of the very smallest pedal bikes on the market, making it a great option for young balance bike masters ready to take on the challenge of a “big kid bike.”

-Transitioning from a balance bike to a pedal bike, a child should initally sit on the saddle and have legs straight and feet flat on the ground.
+Transitioning from a balance bike to a pedal bike, a child should initially sit on the saddle and have legs straight and feet flat on the ground.
 This allows them to stop and start the bike with their feet, like they’re used to on a balance bike.
 It also makes it very easy to set their feet down without falling over.

 Once a child has become a confident pedaler, you should raise the seat about an inch so that they are on their tip toes.
 This leg position creates optimal knee bend, and makes it much easier for a child to complete the pedaling motion.

 With a minimum seat height of 15.25″, the Trek Precaliber 12 is an ideal purchase for balance bike graduates with inseams ranging from about 15″ – 16″.
+However, the lack of hand brakes makes the learning curve steeper than it needs to be (more on that below).

 First Time Riders with Training Wheels

-However, if you do intend to use the Precaliber with training wheels, it’s best for a child to be able to comfortably touch the ground with their tip toes.
+If you do intend to use the Precaliber with training wheels, it’s best for a child to be able to comfortably touch the ground with their tip toes.
 This helps a child feel more confident, and also allows a child to set their feet down and prevent a fall if they get off balance.
 (This happens a lot with training wheels!)

 As a result, the Precaliber with training wheels is a good purchase for kids with inseams ranging from about 14.25″ to 16″.